Noel Richards: Stadium Events

 Richards was behind two major Christian music stadium events, one held at Wembley Stadium, London, England on June 28, 1997, and one held at the Berlin Olympic Stadium, Germany in July 2006.
-He also had plans to hold a similar event in Budapest, Hungary during 2020 but those plans have been postponed due to the pandemic.
+He also participated in a similar event in Budapest, Hungary during 2022.

 Personal information

 Richards has been married to his wife, Tricia since 1978.
 She has sung on many of his songs with him, complementing his vocals.
+She has cowritten songs with him.
 They have two children together, Sam and Amy.

 Noel Richards Band

 Noel Richards Band is the band with which Noel Richards records and performs at live events.
 The band has been playing since the late 1980s, though there have been numerous line-up changes.
 Bradley Mason, the drummer, is currently the longest-serving member of the band, apart from Richards.
 He has been a part of the band since 1989.
 The current line-up of the band is: